Lancashire Holiday Cottages News and Offers

-Last July 2015, I (Sue) woke one morning and to my shock and horror, discovered I was paralysed from the waist down.
+Last July 2015, I (Sue) woke one morning and to my shock and horror, discovered that my legs wouldn't walk.
 I spent 11 weeks in hospital, part of which in a spinal injury rehab unit.
 It was discovered that I had contracted an infection in my bloodstream which travelled to my spine.
-I underwent spinal surgery, but the infection had compressed my spinal cord and amongst other things, damaged the surrounding blood vessels.
+I underwent spinal surgery, but the infection had compressed my spinal cord and amongst other things, damaged the surrounding blood vessels and other essential bits.

 It has been a long process and any more improvement to my mobility is not expected..
 I now alternate between using a wheelchair and walking badly with sticks.
 Having previously been a healthy and fit person, out walking the dogs twice a day, between 5 and 6 miles every day.
 It's been a difficult time, although it has given me a greater understanding and an appreciation of many things, plus also which facilities can help,

 Our youngest daughter, Callie, who is now 15 years old, has Downs Syndrome.
 She can be a whirlwind and despite being our third child, sometimes it is like having a little alien in the family - and I mean that in a nice way!